Sjeiti/ronvalstarnl/src/data/markdown/post_implementing-search.md

 ## Too large to load

-That index file is also a bit of a bottleneck because it will contain all the unique words from our combined collection of Markdown files.
+That index file is a bit of a bottleneck, because it will contain all the unique words from our combined collection of Markdown files.
 To bring down the filesize, we will only want meaningful words, of three characters or larger.
 This is all automated with a build script of course, but there is the tedious manual part of sifting through all the words to see which ones we want to exclude ([dummy text](https://www.lipsum.com/) examples for instance).
 Although it might help to exclude code snippets with stupid variable names.

 When I first implemented this for 250 pages, I extracted 2500 search terms resulting in a 24KB JSON file.
 Six years later, I'm up to 320 pages with 3500 search terms in a 37KB file.
 Maybe time for some pruning.